hypersplash/HyperSplash/MORE.md

 - 😶 Some personal stuff:
   - Nationality: 🗣️ "TỪ NƠI ĐỒNG XANH THƠM HƯƠNG LÚA-" (🇻🇳 Vietnamese)
-  - Gender identity: Non-binary (Pronouns: He/they)
+  - Gender identity: Straight and also non-binary (he/they)
-  - Sexuality: Asexual and aromantic

 - ✉️ How can we contact?:
   - Email (personal): vietbachvu1984@gmail.com